H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ### 6.8 Geo-Aware RAG, Benefits Flows, and Multi-Model Use

 The PostgreSQL GeoDB layer and its GBIM/ChromaDB vector mirrors play a direct role in retrieval-augmented generation, particularly for spatially explicit and benefits-oriented queries.
+The resolution level at which this pipeline operates — parcel and tax district granularity — is the resolution level at which WV program eligibility actually operates.
+A query as simple as "I need help" contains a location; that location contains a history of hazards, land ownership patterns, infrastructure gaps, and program eligibilities that the person asking may not know exist.
+The geo-aware pipeline exists to surface that knowledge without requiring the user to already know what to ask for.

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │   Geo-Aware Benefits RAG Pipeline                           │
 ├─────────────────────────────────────────────────────────────┤
 │                                                              │
 │  1.
-User Query: "food assistance near Oak Hill"             │
+User Query: "I need help with my electric bill"         │
 │              ↓                                               │
 │  2.
+Location Resolution                                     │
+│     building_id → parcel_id → county → tax_district        │
+│     parcel_type = 'standard' → full address resolution      │
+│              ↓                                               │
+│  3.
 PostgreSQL Spatial Filter                               │
 │     SELECT * FROM gbimbeliefnormalized                       │
-│     WHERE (where_axis->>'county') = 'Fayette'               │
+│     WHERE (where_axis->>'county') = 'Mingo'                 │
-│     AND (what_axis->>'type') LIKE '%food%'                  │
+│     AND (what_axis->>'type') LIKE '%utility%'               │
 │              ↓                                               │
-│  3.
+│  4.
 ChromaDB Vector Search                                  │
 │     collection: gis_wv_benefits                             │
-│     filter: {county: "Fayette", type: "food"}               │
+│     filter: {county: "Mingo", type: "utility_assistance"}   │
-│     → Returns 10 most relevant facilities                   │
+│     → Returns relevant facilities and programs              │
 │              ↓                                               │
-│  4.
-Join to local_resources (Postgres)                      │
-│     SELECT bpct.*, lr.*                                     │
-│     FROM building_parcel_county_tax bpct                    │
-│     JOIN local_resources lr                                 │
-│       ON lr.county = bpct.county_name                       │
-│      AND lr.program_type = 'food_assistance'                │
-│      AND lr.verification_status = 'verified'                │
-│     JOIN wv_parcels wp                                      │
+│  5.
+Spatial Hazard Check                                    │
-│       ON wp.parcel_id = bpct.parcel_id                      │
+│     ST_DWithin(building.geom, aml_sites.geom, 500)         │
-│      AND wp.parcel_type = 'standard'   -- required          │
+│     ST_Intersects(building.geom, floodplains.geom)          │
+│     → Surfaces related hazards and connected programs       │
 │              ↓                                               │
+│  6.
+Join to local_resources                                 │
+│     WHERE county = 'Mingo'                                  │
+│     AND program_type IN ('utility_assistance', 'aml',       │
+│       'weatherization')                                     │
+│     AND verification_status = 'verified'                    │
+│     AND parcel_type = 'standard'                            │
+│              ↓                                               │
-│  5.
-Assemble Context                                        │
+│  7.
+Assemble Context with Resolution Confidence             │
 │     - GBIM beliefs (spatial + institutional)                │
-│     - Facility details (from ChromaDB)                      │
+│     - Verified program records from local_resources         │
-│     - Program info (from local_resources)                   │
+│     - Hazard proximity flags                                │
-│     - Resolution confidence flag (standard vs catchall)     │
+│     - parcel_type confidence signal                         │
 │              ↓                                               │
-│  6.
+│  8.
 LLM Ensemble Response                                   │
-│     "In Fayette County, food assistance is available at..."  │
+│     "Here is your LIEAP contact.
+Your address is also       │
+│      within 400m of a mapped AML subsidence area —          │
-│     [or: "Address resolution for this location is          │
+│      here is who to contact about that separately,          │
-│      approximate — parcel data covers a utility corridor."] │
+│      and it will not affect your LIEAP eligibility."        │
 │                                                              │
 └─────────────────────────────────────────────────────────────┘
 ```

 > Figure 6.4.
-Geo-aware retrieval-augmented generation pipeline for benefits queries, updated to include parcel classification filtering and resolution confidence flagging.
-Standard parcels route to verified program records; catch-all and utility parcels route to approximate spatial resolution with explicit uncertainty surfaced to the user.
+Geo-aware retrieval-augmented generation pipeline updated to include parcel classification filtering, hazard proximity checking, and resolution confidence surfacing.
+The pipeline operates at parcel and tax district granularity — the resolution level at which WV program eligibility actually operates.

 For spatial and benefits questions, the system can:

-- Apply PostgreSQL PostGIS filters (for example, `ST_Intersects` with floodplain polygons, buffers around facilities, or membership in administrative boundaries) to constrain candidate features.
+- Apply PostgreSQL PostGIS filters to constrain candidate features by county, tax district, or spatial relationship to hazard layers.
-- Query GBIM belief collections in ChromaDB to retrieve semantically and spatially relevant beliefs, using metadata filters such as `source_table`, `epoch`, or structured tags in the JSONB axes.
+- Query GBIM belief collections in ChromaDB to retrieve semantically and spatially relevant beliefs.
 - Query `gis_wv_benefits` in ChromaDB to retrieve benefits facilities relevant to a specified county, ZIP, or named place.
+- Check spatial proximity to hazard layers (AML sites, floodplains, dam inundation zones) and surface connected programs the user did not know to ask about.
-- Incorporate local resource entries by joining facility beliefs and ZIP/county data to `local_resources`, filtered by programme type, verification status, and parcel classification.
+- Incorporate local resource entries filtered by programme type, verification status, and parcel classification.
-- Surface resolution confidence explicitly in ensemble context so that models can distinguish between a household address resolved to a specific standard parcel versus one resolved only to a county or tax district.
+- Surface resolution confidence explicitly so that models distinguish between a household address resolved to a specific standard parcel versus one resolved only to a county or tax district.

 Different models within the ensemble specialize in tasks such as: